 The expansion phase typically is the longest phase in the cycle.
 We hope we could say the same in relationships!

-Performing sectors: Historically, the Technology sector has been the best performer during a mid-cycle phase.
-Due to a growing economy, sector leadership rotate rapidly since sectors oftentimes outperform each other in short periods of time.
-Furthermore, Consumer Staples and the Energy sector most commonly perform well in the expansion phase.
+Historically, the Technology sector has been the best performer during a mid-cycle phase.
+Due to a growing economy, sector leadership rotates rapidly since sectors oftentimes outperform each other in short periods of time.
+Furthermore, Consumer Staples and the Energy sectors most commonly perform well in the expansion phase.

 So you’ve been dating this person for quite a while now and you start to notice the things that really bother you.
 Maybe it’s them being notoriously late all the time, being irresponsible, having a lack of ambition, procrastination, hygiene or attitude towards your closest friends – it makes you start to wonder if this relationship will work out.
 Then you two start fighting all the time over the most inconsequential things.
 You feel that your relationship is declining.